FloWide/lolan-m/README.md

 #  Low Latency Network Protocol (LoLaN)

 LoLaN is a stateless protocol, designed to communicate over a wireless UWB network with start topology (however other mediums are targeted also).
 The design goals are to minimize packet header overhead and the redundancy between network layers.
-LoLaN is based on 802.15.4 frame format (however uses the reserved frame version 3, that makes it incopatible with the standard) and relays on packet size information from the PHY layer.
+LoLaN is based on IEEE 802.15.4 frame format (however uses the reserved frame version 3, that makes it incopatible with the standard) and relays on packet size information from the PHY layer.

 As most of CPU-s implementing LoLaN will be little endian, thus LoLaN itself is little endian.
 Eg, the first byte of a 16 bit number is the least significant byte.

+## Packet types

-## Packet with Encryption
+### Packet with encryption
+This feature is not implemented yet, the following structure is just a proposal for the implementation.<br/>

 <table>
   <tr>